parallelcomputingabo/Homework-3/README.md

 ## Dependencies:
 - CUDA Toolkit ≥ 11.5.0
 - NVIDIA A100 or compatible GPU
-- CSC's host C++ compiler with its default standard
+- CSC's host GCC/G++ compiler with its default standard

 ## Build Instructions:
 Refer to the "run_naive.sh" file.